Andreas Schieder

 Andreas Schieder (born 16 April 1969) is an Austrian politician who has been a Member of the European Parliament since 2019.

 Previously in his career, Schieder served as parliamentary leader of the Social Democratic Party in the National Council.
 He was also state secretary in the Ministry of Finance in the government of Chancellor Werner Faymann from 2008 to 2013.

 Education

-Schieder attended primary school in Hütteldorf, in the western suburbs of Vienna, the Goethe-Gymasium in Astgasse, and the Gymnasium Kundmanngasse.
+Schieder attended primary school in Hütteldorf, in the western suburbs of Vienna, the Goethe-Gymnasium in Astgasse, and the Gymnasium Kundmanngasse.
 He graduated from the University of Vienna with a master's degree in economics.
 Subsequently, he started work in the economic policy department of the Austrian Chamber of Labour.

 Political career

 Early beginnings

 Politicized through the debates about the war history of Kurt Waldheim, Schieder joined the Young Socialists.
 He served as vice president of the International Union of Socialist Youth from 1994 to 1997, from 1997 to 1999 as president of the Young European Socialists, as district councilor of Penzing and as a member of the Wiener Landtag und Gemeinderat.
 Since 2002 Schieder chairs the SPÖ Penzing, as successor of his father Peter Schieder.
 And since 2005 he has also been a member of the party leadership of the SPÖ Vienna.